Mark Foster (swimmer): Charity work

 In October 2008, Foster was a celebrity judge for the Miele Fashion Prize, in aid of children's medical charity, Sparks.

 In June 2009, Foster supported ActionAid's PoverTee Day by having a T-shirt painted on his torso.

 Foster is also an ambassador for the UK charity SportsAid, which supported him in the early days of his career, helping talented young sports people to achieve their ambitions.

 Awards

 In 2016, Foster became an Honorary Doctor of Health Sciences at Anglia Ruskin University.

 Media appearances

-In 2000 he made a guest appearance on the first series of Techno Games.
+In the year 2000, he made a guest appearance on the first series of Techno Games.

 On 4 April 2008, Foster appeared on the ITV show Beat the Star in which he won 18-3, appearing as the 'star'.
 On 20 May 2008, he appeared as a guest home owner on the BBC Two show Through the Keyhole.